emdb-empiar/sfftk/docs/_build/html/_sources/misc.rst.txt

 Naive marching cubes typically creates far more surface polygons than required leading to much larger files than necessary.
 Mesh reduction helps to eliminate reduntant polygons and thereby save disk space.

-The simplest way to do this on an STL file is to use Paraview, which is a freely-available, powerfully 3D graphics application.
+The simplest way to do this on an STL file is to use Paraview, which is a powerful freely-available 3D graphics application developed by Kitware Inc..
 We have created a :download:`custom filter <smooth_decimate.cpd>` that you can incorporate into your paraview installation to do this using the following steps.

-1. Launch Paraview.
+1. Launch *Paraview*.

 2. In the *Pipeline Browser*, right-click and select *Open* from the context menu.
 This will open the file but depending on your settings may not seem to do anything.
 You might need to hit the *Apply* button in the *Properties* dialogue.

 .. image:: open.png